 My advice: Don’t ignore the governing aspect of your relationships.
 However, focus on the leadership aspect because that’s how relationships grow and thrive.
 Government builds the roads but leadership drives people from where they are to where they need to go.

 My question: Are you leading or governing?
-In your relationships, what takes the most of your time, things that will fall under government or leadership?
+In your relationships, what takes most of your time?
+Is it things that will fall under government or leadership?

 Related article: What is leadership?